Why is vocation so important?

 Program Associate, Communities of Calling Initiative and Collegeville Institute Seminars

 Jessie Bazan is the Program Associate for the Communities of Calling Initiative and the Collegeville Institute Seminars.
 Jessie Bazan earned her Masters of Divinity degree from the Saint John’s University School of Theology and Seminary and her Bachelor of Arts from Marquette University.
-In addition to her work with the Collegeville Institute, Jessie serves as the Youth Formation Minister at Pax Christi Catholic Community in Eden Prairie, MN and Outreach Coordinator for the Saint John’s Abbey Vocations team.
+In addition to her work with the Collegeville Institute, Jessie serves as an Adjunct Instructor for Saint John’s University, where she teaches a course on Benedictine spirituality, as well as the Outreach Coordinator for the Saint John’s Abbey Vocations team.
 She also writes regularly for U.S. Catholic magazine.

 We welcome your questions and comments at firstname.lastname@example.org.